This post may contain affiliate links. See my disclosure for more information.

 This is the blend of essential oils for respiratory issues that we currently use most often.
 It’s very affordable compared to the other blends.
 In fact, Rocky Mountain Oils is where I order most of my essential oils these days.
 (An added perk in my opinion is that I don’t need to ‘join’ anything to purchase)

 DoTerra has a similar blend called Breathe.
 It contains laurel leaf, peppermint, eucalyptus, lemon, melaleuca, ravinstara, ravensara, and cardamon.
 I cannot speak to its effectiveness, as I haven’t used it.
 The ingredients look a bit different than the other three I mentioned, but certainly may be worth a try.

 Another brand that looks slightly different is Melaleuca’s blend called Vapor.
 I also have not tried this blend.
 The ingredients are: eucalyptus, peppermint, cypress, may chang, myrtle, bay, and elemi.

 How to Use Essential Oils for Respiratory Issues

 As with most essential oils, you do not want to apply these blends ‘neat’ (directly to the skin).
 They need to be diluted before being applied.
 I mix about 15 drops of the oil blend into a roller bottle with some grapeseed oil.
 We apply it to the chest and neck at night time when the junk settles in.

-I’ve also dotted a few drops of the oil directly onto my pajamas at the neckline to inhale deeply while I sleep.
+I’ve also dotted a few drops of the oil directly onto pajamas at the neckline to inhale deeply while we sleep.

 These blends are also great for diffusing.
 And, I have had great benefit adding several drops to a hot bath or adding to a bowl of hot water (just under boiling), covering my head with a towel and breathing in the steam for 15 minutes or so.